mehulagg/gitlab/doc/development/integrations/secure_partner_integration.md

 ## Criteria for Partnership

-Do you fill a one of the below product/feature gaps?
+Do you fill one of these product or feature gaps?

-- mobile scanning
+- Mobile scanning
 - IaaS
 - Dependency scanning